 The goal of this document is to provide comprehensive reference documentation for programmers writing tests, extension authors, and engine authors as well as build tool and IDE vendors.

-What is JUnit 5?
+What is JUnit?

-Unlike previous versions of JUnit, JUnit 5 is composed of several different modules from three different sub-projects.
+JUnit is composed of several different modules from three different sub-projects.